HIGHLIGHTS-EU's Dombrovskis speaks after Greek referendum

 ending its bailout programme by the end of last year.

-use its extension to produce a credible strategy to come out of
+its extension to produce a credible strategy to come out of the

 growth.